-Nvidia just hit record highs, but stock may still be 'cheap', says analyst
+Nvidia just hit record highs, but stock may still be 'cheap,' says analyst

 Nvidia is up 240% year-to-date after posting back-to-back blowout quarters in 2023.
 The company’s second quarter earnings blew away already sky-high expectations as the AI hype train continues to push the stock higher.

-Such results have prompted analysts to question "How high can the stock go?"
+Such results have prompted analysts to question, "How high can the stock go?"

 Melius Research has a Buy rating on the stock, with a price target of $730 versus an average Street consensus of $643.

-The highest price target on the stock is $1100, assigned by Rosenblatt Securities analyst Hans Mosenmann.
+The highest price target on the stock is $1100, assigned by Rosenblatt Securities analyst Hans Mosesmann.

-On Wednesday shares of the chip maker rose to a session high of about $499 each.
+On Wednesday shares of the chipmaker rose to a session high of about $499 each.

 Nvidia stock has 56 Buy, four Hold, and zero Sell ratings.